A Multifaceted Analysis of Social Biases in Large Language Models

-From Fig.~\ref{fig:news_sum}(e), it can be observed from the mean data points that compared to the other LLMs, Gemini shows a right-leaning tendency, and GPT leans slightly to the left.
 We can also see from the covariance ellipses that for all four LLMs, the generated summaries that are highly similar to both sides tend to be more similar to the right's reporting, while the ones with moderate similarity tend to be closer to the left's reporting.
 Hence, for all four LLMs, the higher quality summaries are aligned more with the left-leaning reporting, while the lower quality ones are aligned more with the right.
 Looking at the covariance ellipses individually, it can be seen that the summaries generated by Gemini are overall more similar to the reporting to both sides, which is an indication that Gemini is best at summarizing news reporting than the other models.
 Qwen and GPT perform quite similarly, with the latter distributing more densely along the diagonal line, indicating a slightly more consistent ability to faithfully and semantically align with the events' reportings.
 Overall, DeepSeek achieves the most balanced performance, demonstrating a tendency to generate summaries that are politically neutral and decent in quality.